To Circumcise or Not… That is the Question

 “At the turn of the century, as millions of immigrants from southern and Eastern Europe poured into U.S. cities, circumcision became one way that middle class Americans distinguished themselves from poor immigrants.
-In his book, Circumcision: A History Of The World’s Most Controversial Surgery, author David Gollaher suggests that it was this meaning of circumcision as a mark of “civilization” that enshrined it in American popular culture (106-107).” – source, Matthew Tontonoz
+In his book, Circumcision: A History Of The World’s Most Controversial Surgery, author David Gollaher suggests that it was this meaning of circumcision as a mark of ‘civilization’ that enshrined it in American popular culture (106-107).” – source, Matthew Tontonoz

 On the other hand, circumcision is generally not a part of non-early-American immigrant/Northern European cultures (for lack of a better word), such as Hispanics, African Americans and Asians.

 Opinions on the matter vary greatly by age too.
 As described in The Washington Post, “A YouGov survey found that young people were more skeptical about the practice than their elders: only 33 percent of 18-to-29 year-olds said that male children should be routinely circumcised, compared to 43 percent of 30-to-44 year-olds, 52 percent of 45-to-64 year-olds, and nearly two thirds of seniors.”

 Evolution of Circumcision Policy

-As a consequence, many insurance companies (Medicaid, namely), stopped covering circumcision, as many anti-circ doctors likened it to cosmetic surgery for the pen!s (I’m trying to avoid being flagged for V!@gra spam, there).
+As a consequence, many insurance companies (Medicaid, namely), stopped covering circumcision, and many anti-circ doctors likened it to cosmetic surgery for the pen!s (I’m trying to avoid being flagged for V!@gra spam, there).

-In the thirteen years that followed, more studies were conducted that confirmed (perhaps?) a health benefit of circumcision, namely, the prevention of urinary tract infections (UTIs), penile cancer, and STDs (including syphilis, AIDS, herpes, and the human papillomavirus (HPV)).
-Thus, in August of 2012, the AAP issued a statement reflecting the new information:
+In the years that followed, more studies confirmed (perhaps?) a health benefit of circumcision, namely, the prevention of urinary tract infections (UTIs), penile cancer, and STDs (including syphilis, AIDS, herpes, and the human papillomavirus (HPV)).
+Thus, in 2012, the AAP issued a revised statement reflecting the new information: